andijakl/nrgkick-homeassistant/ARCHITECTURE.md

 **Integration with Home Assistant:**

-1. **Storage in `hass.data`**: Home Assistant provides `hass.data` as a dictionary for integrations to store runtime data.
-We use `hass.data[DOMAIN][entry.entry_id]` to store the coordinator, making it accessible to all entity platforms.
-The `entry_id` key allows multiple NRGkick devices to coexist in the same Home Assistant instance.
+1. **Storage in `entry.runtime_data`**: Modern Home Assistant integrations use `entry.runtime_data` instead of `hass.data` for storing integration runtime data.
+This provides automatic cleanup when the entry is removed and cleaner memory management.
+The coordinator is stored directly on the config entry object, making it accessible to all entity platforms.

 2. **Session Reuse**: `async_get_clientsession(hass)` returns Home Assistant's global aiohttp ClientSession, which maintains a connection pool and reduces overhead compared to creating a new session per integration.